 Several distinct, unconnected Cooley clans have emerged through DNA testing.
 For example, at least seven separate DNA signatures are found among the so-called Dutch Cooleys.
 In fact, the DNA for the Dutch Cools/Kools/Coles has no resemblance to any tested Cooley family.

-Please be advised to contact an admin before testing.
-We can help you decide which test will best fit your objectives as opposed to tests that would provide largely redundant results.
+Please be advised to contact an admin before upgrading your results.
+We can help you decide which test will best fit your objectives — and budget — as opposed to tests that would provide largely redundant results.

 This is the Cooley SNP tree as of April 2018.